kashifniaxi/Rankit_Django_TF-IDF/README.md

-# TF-IDF Algorithm for SEO Optimization In Django Frame work
+# Rankit ,A search Engine in Django With TF-IDF Algorithm for SEO Optimization

 ## Introduction